Alfred Barton Rendle: Life and work

 In 1905, Rendle attended the International Botanical Congress in Vienna, where he was appointed on to the editorial committee for the International Rules of Botanical Nomenclature (now superseded by the International Code of Nomenclature for algae, fungi, and plants and the International Code of Nomenclature for Bacteria) a role which he continued in until 1935.

 Rendle published a number of books.
 Perhaps the best known of these was The Classification of Flowering Plants, which saw a gap of over 20 years between the publication of its two volumes – the first was published in 1904, but readers had to wait until 1925 for volume two.
 This long gap was attributed by Rendle to his "increasing official and non-official duties".
-These included acting as botany editor for the Encyclopædia Britannica Eleventh Edition, published in 1911, editor of the Journal of Botany (1924 – 1938), and revising the 7th edition Handbook of British Flora (1924, author G. Bentham).
+These included acting as botany editor for the Encyclopædia Britannica Eleventh Edition, published in 1911, editor of the Journal of Botany (1924–1938), and revising the 7th edition Handbook of British Flora (1924, author G. Bentham).

-Rendle was president of the Quekett Microscopical Club from 1916 to 1921 and president of the Linnean Society from 1923 to 1927. he had been a Fellow of the Linnean Society since 1888, and was its secretary 1916 – 1923.
+Rendle was president of the Quekett Microscopical Club from 1916 to 1921 and president of the Linnean Society from 1923 to 1927. he had been a Fellow of the Linnean Society since 1888, and was its secretary in 1916–1923.
+He was elected Fellow of the Royal Society in 1909.

 His contemporaries considered that he had a keen sense of duty which he brought to his roles at the British Museum and contribution to the scientific community.
 His teaching focused on delivering fundamental knowledge to undergraduates rather than advanced study.
+He was sent as a delegate of the British Association to attend the 25th Indian Science Congress in 1937 but his health deteriorated upon reaching Bombay.
+He was forced to return back and died shortly after reaching Leatherhead.